 Some couples are forced to confront the distressing question – how to survive a bad marriage without divorce!

-Marriage is never a smooth sail; it comprises of both ups and downs.
 There will be days where you would want to never leave your partner alone, and days where you might think of them as not the right ones for you.
-In the latter days, for some people, it often gets too worse that they find it hard to stay back with their spouse.
+In the latter days, it often gets too bad for some people that they find it hard to stay back with their spouse.

 However, they also do not want to divorce either.
-They want to give everything a chance again and start over a new leaf for the sake of love.
-Are you too one of them?
-Do you too love your partner, but find your marriage toxic?
-Here’s your solution!
+They want to give everything a chance again and turn over a new leaf for the sake of love.

 1. Loose up the tension in marriage by practicing moderate detachment

 How to survive a bad marriage without a divorce?

 If you really want to fight against all the odds and survive a bad marriage, practicing moderate detachment will definitely help you out with this.